 In April 1939, together with other personnel of the Committee, she moved to Prague where she took part in the work of the local Ukrainian Relief Committee and other community organisations.
 After the entry of Soviet forces into Czechoslovakia in 1945 she was placed under arrest for a time.
 Following her release she crossed into Germany where she worked as a doctor in displaced persons camps in Bavaria.

 In 1951 Kaluzhny emigrated to the United Kingdom.
 Unable to continue her professional career owing to her age, she became involved in the work of Ukrainian community organisations.
 She served two terms as head of the Association of Ukrainian Women in Great Britain (AUW), from September 1957 to September 1958, and from October 1959 to November 1960.
 From September 1958 to October 1959 she was head of the AUW financial oversight committee.
 In 1959 (24-27 June) in New York she represented the AUW at the second congress of the World Federation of Ukrainian Women’s Organisations.
 In May-June 1958 in Oldham she gave lectures on health-related issues as part of a training course for Ukrainian pre-school nursery teachers.
 In 1959-60 she edited the monthly Zhinocha Storinka women’s feature in the Ukrainska Dumka newspaper.
 She played a significant role in the development of the AUW’s museum of Ukrainian folk arts which was opened in 1964 in Leicester (and later transferred to Manchester).
-In addition, together with her husband Rodion Kaluzhny (personal secretary to Danylo Skoropadskyj), she was active in the hetmanite movement in England.
+In addition, together with her husband Rodion Kaluzhny (personal secretary to Danylo Skoropadskyj), she was active in the UK branch of the Soiuz Hetmantsiv Derzhavnykiv hetmanite association (SHD).

 In the 1960s Kaluzhny emigrated to Canada and settled in Etobicoke (now a district of Toronto).
-She taught at courses on Ukraine, became a member of the United Hetman Organisation, and was active in the parish committee of the Saint Demetrius Parish of the Ukrainian Greek Catholic Church in Toronto.
+She taught at courses on Ukraine, became a member of the local branch of the SHD, and was active in the parish committee of the Saint Demetrius Parish of the Ukrainian Catholic Church in Toronto.

 ‘Postati Konhresu’, Nashe Zhyttia (Philadelphia), 1959, no. 7-8, pp. 13-14